 Building Awareness

-Where we are now with public-area mobile robots (PMRs) in 2023 is about where we were with the automobile in 1903 — very early days.
+Where we are now with public-area mobile robots (PMRs) in the 2020's is about where we were with the automobile in the 1900's — very early days.
 It will take some time to establish the 'rules of the road'.
 Local governments and public facilities are struggling with the influx of technologies, numerous requests for pilot studies and concerns about safety, insurance, licensing and more.

 Advisory Services

-In addition to offering deployment / training workshops, URF is pleased to offer in-depth consulting and advisory services, led by Executive Director Bern Grush.
-Our consulting fees would typically be retainer-based.
+In addition to offering discovery and deployment workshops and training, URF is pleased to offer in-depth consulting and advisory services, led by Executive Director Bern Grush.
+Our consulting fees are typically retainer-based.
 The scope of advisory projects related to PMRs can include topics such as:

 -